Ph.D., Consumer Economics, Oregon State University, 1991

 Xiao, J. J. (2012).
 Family economic well-being.
 In G. W. Peterson & K. R. Bush (eds.).
 Handbook of marriage and the family (3rd ed.).
 New York: Springer.

-Xiao, J. J. (2013).
+Xiao, J. J. (2014).
 Money and happiness: Implications for investor behavior.
 In H. Kent Baker and Victor Ricciardi (eds.).
-Investor behavior: The psychology of financial planning and investing.
-Hoboken, NJ: John Wiley & Sons, Inc. Forthcoming.
+Investor behavior: The psychology of financial planning and investing (pp153-170).
+Hoboken, NJ: John Wiley & Sons, Inc.

-Xiao, J. J. (2013).
+Xiao, J. J. (Forthcoming).
 Sustainable consumption and life satisfaction.
 A. C. Michalos (ed.).
 Encyclopedia of quality of life research.
 New York: Springer.
-Forthcoming.

 Selected Journal Papers